-The purpose of education at Mary McLeod Bethune Day Academy Public Charter School is to provide students with learning experiences, which leads to academic and talent development, and everlasting love for learning.
+The purpose of education at Mary McLeod Bethune Day Academy Public Charter School is to provide students with learning experiences, which lead to academic and talent development, and everlasting love for learning.
 MMBDA believes in preparing our students for the 21st century.
-One indicator of a twenty-first-century learner is his/her ability to interact with current technology and use this technology to improve on his/her learning.
+One indicator of a twenty-first-century learner is his/her ability to interact with current technology and use this technology to improve his/her learning.
 Students use laptop computers, iPads, and calculators daily.
 For example, in music students use iPads to create musical compositions.
 Teachers are reliant upon technology in their instructional delivery.
 Classrooms have LCD projectors, SmartBoards, document cameras, and computers to plan and deliver instruction.

 MMBDA uses the co-teaching model with a 10:1 student-to-teacher ratio, which allows for intentional and targeted instruction.
 The co-planning process facilitates collaboration, sharing of ideas, reflection, and mentoring to promote creative and effective teaching.
 Co-teaching facilitates inclusion, which allows special education students in the general education setting.

-We believe that Foreign Language, Art, and Music are critical subjects for developing well-rounded, creative, thoughtful, and intelligent children.
+We believe that Foreign Languages, Art, and Music are critical subjects for developing well-rounded, creative, thoughtful, and intelligent children.
 We believe that a high-quality education is an inherent right and one of the most important things that we can provide a child.
 Further, we believe that Mary McLeod Bethune Day Academy Public Charter School will ensure that the right to high-quality education will be actualized.
 Our Board of Trustees, faculty, and staff are committed to fulfilling the responsibility of providing a high-quality educational program that will produce children who possess the ability to think critically, creatively, and analytically.

 We believe that the child should be able to experience and participate in a program that gives an opportunity for:

 - Exposure to a variety of topics, people, and adventures